"Come

 "Come Out My People" is the most comprehensive survey yet of the ambiguity and ambivalence of most biblical literature about a series of ancient empires.
 While some texts voice opposition to imperial domination, others attempt to mitigate its effects, and yet others even embrace empire.
 The struggle is not simply one between the people of God and foreign imperial rulers, but also one within the people of God, between the forces of control and exploitation from above and the possibilities of God's creation.
 The book is full of exegetical insights on biblical texts.
 It is solidly rooted in the critical new scholarly perspectives and research on the ancient imperial contexts in which these biblical texts were produced.
 Howard-Brook illuminates how ancient empires exercised control and manipulation of people not simply by political and military means, but also through the religion of empire.
 Throughout he makes clear that the core message of the God of creation is to call people out of empire, to refuse to cooperate with the forces of destruction and domination today."

-Horsley, author, In the Shadow of Empire:
+—Richard Horsley, author, In the Shadow of Empire:

-Reclaiming the Bible as a History of Faithful Resistance
+Reclaiming the Bible as a History of

 “If we who sojourn in

-author, The Wisdom of Stability: Rooting Faith in a Mobile
+Stability: Rooting Faith in a Mobile Culture

-Out, My People; will become a classic for communities that seek
+will become a classic for communities that seek first to receive the

-first to receive the gracious gift of God’s alternative future to
+gracious gift of God’s alternative future to Empire."

 —